Knowledge Worker Productivity: 8 Newsletter Management Strategies That Save 10+ Hours Weekly

 - Monthly reflection (90 min): First Sunday of each month for trend analysis

 The key is treating newsletter reading like any other meeting—it gets a calendar block and doesn't intrude on other work.
-Studies show that only 23% of employees are fully engaged at work.
+According to Gallup's State of the Global Workplace report, only 23% of employees are fully engaged at work.
 Constant newsletter interruptions are a major contributor to disengagement.

 Pro tip: Combine this with an AI digest service that delivers newsletters on your reading schedule.
 You get all your content at once, pre-summarized and ready to scan.
 Time saved: 3-4 hours per week.